-As the faciliators of Quality Assurance and Improvement at AKU, QAI’s aim is to continually improve upon and promote the highest quality academic programmes through regular periodic reviews.
+As the facilitators of Quality Assurance and Improvement (QAI) at AKU, QAI’s aim is to continually improve upon and promote the highest quality academic programmes through regular periodic reviews.
 QAI team members provide support, guidance, training and capacity building to faculty and staff for the implementation of the University-wide Academic Quality Framework.

 QAI runs a three-tier program.
 The Self-Assessment Report (SAR) is the first step of a programme review.
-It is the critical self-analysis of a programme or entity based on documented evidence and completed by the programme or entity itself prior to the external peer review.
+It is the critical self-analysis of a programme or entity, based on documented evidence and completed by the programme or entity itself prior to the external peer review.

-The strategic objectives of the QAI_net are to:
+The strategic objectives of QAI are to:

-1. Instill a culture for quality improvement of academic programmes at AKU.
+Instill a culture for quality improvement of academic programmes at AKU.

-2. Build capacity to support quality enhancement within entities.
+Build capacity to support quality enhancement within entities.

-3. Harmonise the variety of quality assurance and improvement processes being used across AKU.
+Harmonise the variety of quality assurance and improvement processes being used across AKU.